bmrony501/docs/content/repositories/creating-and-managing-repositories/troubleshooting-cloning-errors.md

 ```

 To fix the error, you'll need to be an administrator of the repository on {% data variables.location.product_location %}.
-You'll want to [change the default branch](/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) of the repository.
+You'll want to [change the default branch](/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) of the repository.c+m

 After that, you can get a list of all the available branches from the command line: